EmP33/EmP33/README.md

 - 🌱 I’m currently learning Gatsby

-- ✨2022 Goals: Create BeBetter App, CodeNote App, Own Portfolio Site
+- ✨2022 Goals: Create BeNative App, CodeNote App, Own Portfolio Site

 - 👔 About me: I love to spent time on a gym or cycling